-Unintentional injury deaths have fallen the past two years since they spiked in 2016.
-Assault deaths also decreased slightly after last year's increase.
-Suicide deaths have increased slightly, and have increased each of the past four years from 402 in 2014 to 483 in 2018.
+Unintentional injury deaths have remained lower since they spiked in 2016.
+Assault deaths also remained lower after the 2017 increase.
+Suicide deaths jumped from last year, and have increased each of the past five years from 402 in 2014 to 522 in 2019.